 Read about how we used machine learning to help the Chief Information Officer and project management team at a large US construction firm predict project profitability.
 The business used an ad hoc approach to project planning that heavily relied on managers’ experiences.
-They wanted a clearer way to anticipate project milestones and revenues.
+They wanted a more transparent way to anticipate project milestones and revenues.
 We developed a machine learning system to identify leading indicators for profitability issues, which improved planning and long-term decision-making.

 Our client is one of the largest, most diversified construction companies in the United States.
 This company has over 6,000 employees and provides nearly every type of civil, commercial, and industrial construction service.
 In addition to having many subsidiary operating companies with a wide variety of expertise, this construction group is the originator of many major state highway interchanges.